Moduli of polarised manifolds via canonical K\"ahler metrics: Preliminaries

 The second condition identifies the points of the quotient, while the first gives the complex structure.
 Once a quotient exists, it is unique up to isomorphism.
-The following result due to Snow and Heinzner then constructucts the quotient.
+The following result due to Snow and Heinzner then constructs the quotient, which we call the \emph{GIT quotient}.

 \begin{theorem}\cite{DS,PH} The quotient $Z\git G$ of $Z$ by $G$ exists. \end{theorem}